fusionjs/fusion-react-async/README.md

 const NewComponent = exclude(Component);
 ```

-- `Component: React.Component` - A component that should not be traversed via `prepare`.
+- `Component: React.Component` - Required.
+A component that should not be traversed via `prepare`.
 - `NewComponent: React.Component` - A component that is excluded from `prepare` traversal.

 Stops `prepare` traversal at `Component`.
 Useful for optimizing the `prepare` traversal to visit the minimum number of nodes.